cloudmesh-community/sp19-222-101/project-report/report.md

 our implementation of spam classification.
 Naive Bayes classifiers are typically used for spam filtering and document classification problems [@khorsi2007overview].
-The Naive Bayes algorithm relies on Bayes' probability theorem, which expresses a relationship between the probability of the occurence of an event $c$ given the occurence of other events, $x_1$ through $x_n$ [@zhang2004optimality].
+The Naive Bayes algorithm relies on Bayes' probability theorem, which expresses a relationship between the probability of the occurrence of an event $c$ given the occurrence of other events, $x_1$ through $x_n$ [@zhang2004optimality].
 Representing $E$ as $(x_1, x_2, ... x_n)$, the probability of an event $c$ given $E$ is: